alexander-labs/portfolio/README.md

 ## 🎶 Performing
 Vocal and theater — concerts, acting, and performances on stage.

+- Ragazzi Revue, Talent Show, Any Dream Will Do (June 2026)
 - [San Francisco Symphony — *The Lord of the Rings: The Return of the King* — Film with Live Orchestra](https://www.encoreplus.app/sfsymphony/lord-of-the-rings-return-of-the-king-with-live-orchestra-2026-sfs/) (April–May 2026) — Performed with the Ragazzi Boys Chorus
 - Mission Santa Clara at Santa Clara University, Ragazzi Chorus, [I am We Are](https://ragazzi.org/performances/archive/i-am-we-are/) (March 2026)
 - 🎥 [School Talent Show (February 2026)](https://www.youtube.com/watch?v=PvsO2BaK8gE) — *Any Dream Will Do* (*Joseph and the Amazing Technicolor Dreamcoat*)